tljwvf/OOLanguageComparison/MemoryManagement.md

 ## C#

 C# has automatic memory management.
 When an object is created/defined it has a destructor method, these methods cannot be called but instead when the object is no longer able to be used it terminates itself via a destructor invoke.
 After the object is destructed garbage collection takes over and frees memory associated with the object.
+C# doesn't use automatic reference counting like Objective-C or Switf.